CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_ServiceHooks.md

 object as a service.
 The CppMicroServices library will send all service events to all the registered hooks using the reversed ordering of their ServiceReference objects.
 Note that event listener hooks are called *after* the event was created but *before* it is filtered by the optional filter expression of the service listeners.
-Hence an event listener hook receives all \link us::ServiceEvent::REGISTERED REGISTERED\endlink, \link us::ServiceEvent::MODIFIED MODIFIED\endlink, \link us::ServiceEvent::UNREGISTERING UNREGISTERING\endlink, and \link us::ServiceEvent::MODIFIED_ENDMATCH MODIFIED_ENDMATCH\endlink events regardelss of the presence of a service listener filter.
+Hence an event listener hook receives all \link us::ServiceEvent::SERVICE_REGISTERED SERVICE_REGISTERED\endlink, \link us::ServiceEvent::SERVICE_MODIFIED SERVICE_MODIFIED\endlink, \link us::ServiceEvent::SERVICE_UNREGISTERING
+SERVICE_UNREGISTERING\endlink, and \link us::ServiceEvent::SERVICE_MODIFIED_ENDMATCH SERVICE_MODIFIED_ENDMATCH\endlink events
+regardelss of the presence of a service listener filter.
 It may then remove bundles or specific service listeners from the ServiceEventListenerHook::ShrinkableMapType object passed to the ServiceEventListenerHook::Event method to hide